wwangwitsel/SCARCE/README.md

 # SCARCE
-[ICML 2024] Learning with Complementary Labels Revisited: The Selected Completely At Random Setting Is More Practical
+[ICML 2024] Learning with Complementary Labels Revisited: The Selected-Completely-at-Random Setting Is More Practical